solidify/jira-azuredevops-migrator/docs/faq.md

     },
 ```

-- Alternatively, we can map the filed kay instead of the name.
+- Alternatively, we can map the field key instead of the name.
 Inspect the REST API response to find the **field key** for your custom field.
 This is usually something like **customfield_12345**.

 Example: